The NSW government is pushing ahead with plans to put a freeze on all public sector pay, including nurses and other frontline workers.

-Treasurer Dominic Perrottet, perhaps sensing defeat, announced on Monday that he would offer the workers a one-off stimulus payment of $1000 if the bill is let through the upper house and previously promised that there would be no forced redundancies.
+Treasurer Dominic Perrottet, perhaps sensing defeat, announced on Monday that he would offer the workers a one-off stimulus payment of $1000 and a promise of no forced redundancies if the bill is let through the upper house.

 The new plan was put to union leaders on Sunday night, the Sydney Morning Herald reported on Monday, with this new outlay expected to cost the state $200 million.